suryanshyaknow/zomato-business-case-study-analysis/README.md

 ## Overview

 This analysis aims to provide insights into the Zomato business problem and offer potential solutions to increase user engagement and adoption of the wallet feature.
-The analysis is based on assumptions and statistical hypotheses that were formulated after examining the data.
+The analysis is founded upon conjectures and statistical postulations that were constructed through a systematic reassessment of the problem statement.

 ## Approach